conduktor/conduktor-docs/docs/gateway/concepts/interceptors.md

 description: Elevate your Kafka usage with Conduktor Gateway Interceptors
 ---

 Conduktor Gateway offers a number of powerful Interceptors that enhance your Kafka usage.
-Interceptors let you simulate different scenarios and much more.

 For example, you can use Interceptors to:

-- perform full-body or field-level encryption and decryption
+- perform full-message encryption, field-level encryption, and decryption
 - reject (during produce) or skip (during consume) records that don't match specified data quality rules
 - enforce producer configurations such as acks or compression
 - override or enforce configurations during a CreateTopic request, such as a replication factor or naming convention